American Bar Association: Leadership and governance

 The ABA adopts "policy" (organizational positions) on certain legislative and national issues, as voted on by its elected, 589-member House of Delegates.
-Its Board of Governors, with 44 members, has the authority to act for the ABA, consistent with previous action of the House of Delegates, when the House is not in session.
+Its board of governors, with 44 members, has the authority to act for the ABA, consistent with previous action of the House of Delegates, when the House is not in session.

 The ABA president, elected to a one-year term, is chief executive officer of the association, while the appointed, longer-serving executive director works as chief operating officer.
-The conclusion of the ABA Annual Meeting, in August, is when a new president takes office, as well as when the main sessions of the House of Delegates take place.
-The Annual Meeting also gives the general membership the opportunity to participate in educational programs and hear speakers address many issues.
+The conclusion of the ABA annual meeting, in August, is when a new president takes office, as well as when the main sessions of the House of Delegates take place.
+The annual meeting also gives the general membership the opportunity to participate in educational programs and hear speakers address many issues.

-In 2010, Jack L. Rives, formerly TJAG (The Judge Advocate General of the Air Force), was appointed executive director and chief operating officer(COO).
+In 2010, Jack L. Rives, formerly TJAG (The Judge Advocate General of the Air Force), was appointed executive director and chief operating officer (COO).
+Alpha M. Brady was named ABA Executive Director/COO after Rives' retirement in March 2023.
+She joined the ABA staff in 1988 and rose through the ranks at the association before being named deputy executive director in 2022.

-Model ethical standards for lawyers

-One function of the ABA is its creation and maintenance of a code of ethical standards for lawyers.
-The Model Code of Professional Responsibility (1969) and/or the newer Model Rules of Professional Conduct (1983) have been adopted in 49 states, the District of Columbia and the United States Virgin Islands.
-The exception is the State Bar of California; however, a few sections of the California Rules of Professional Conduct were drawn from the ABA models.